Turkey: recent legislative changes and cartel enforcement

 The commitment mechanism is not applicable to hardcore violations, including resale price maintenance, price-fixing, territory or customer sharing and restriction of supply; in other words, the commitment mechanism is not applicable to cartels.
 The secondary legislation, which provides details on the process and procedure related to the application of the commitment mechanism, came into force on 16 March 2021.

 On the other hand, the settlement mechanism is applicable to hardcore violations (ie, cartels).
 Under the settlement mechanism, the Board may, ex officio or upon parties’ request, initiate a settlement procedure.
 Parties that admit to competition infringements until the official notification of the investigation report may benefit from a reduction of up to up to 25 per cent of the administrative fine.
 The parties may not bring a dispute on the settled matters or the administrative fine once an investigation finalises with a settlement.
-The secondary legislation is yet to be enacted.

 The Competition Law underwent significant amendments in February 2008, bringing a stricter and more deterrent fining regime, coupled with a leniency programme for the undertakings.